raph-amiard/cours-ada-epita/cours.md

-% Le langage Ada
+% Introduction to Ada
 % Raphael Amiard - Adacore
 % amiard@adacore.com

 ---

-## Historique
+## History

-- Dans les années 70, le DOD souffre d’une explosion du nombre des langages utilisés
-- Il lance un concours international pour un langage qui répond à toutes ces exigences (1974)
+- In the seventies, the DOD suffers from an explosion of the number of programming languages used.

+- They launch an international competition to design a language that fullfils all the requirements (1974)

 ---

-## Historique
+## History

-- Plusieurs propositions
+- Several propositions
-- Vainqueur: L’équipe de Jean Ichbiah, CII Honeywell Bull
+- Winner: Jean Ichbiah's team, CII Honeywell Bull
-- Première normalisation du langage (ANSI, ISO): 1983
+- First standard of the language langage (ANSI, ISO): 1983
-- Révisions majeures en 1995, 2005, 2012.
+- Major revisions in 1995, 2005, 2012.
-- L’un des seuls langages normalisés à priori

 ---

-## Exigences du langage
+## Requirements

-- Généraliste
+- General purpose
-    * Efficacité
-    * Simplicité
+    * Efficient
-    * Implémentabilité
+    * Simple

-- Haut niveau de génie logiciel
-    * Maintenabilité
+    * Implementable

+- Safety critical
+    * Results in maintainable code
-    * Portabilité
+    * Portable
-    * Fiabilité
+    * Resilient/safe

-- Norme claire et non ambiguë
-- Travail sur des plateformes embarquées
-- Traitements parallèles
-- Gestion des données bas niveau
+- Standard should be clear and non ambiguous
+- Should work on embedded platforms
+- Should handle concurrency/parallelism
+- Should allow low-level data handling/hardward interface

 ---

-## Résultat: Ada
+## Result: Ada

-- Dérivé d’une syntaxe type Pascal
+- Syntax: Algol/Pascal derivative
-- Impératif (comme Fortran, Cobol, C/C++, Java, Python...)
+- Imperative (like Fortran, Cobol, C/C++, Java, Python...)
-- Parallélisme intégré au langage (par opposition aux API type pthread)
+- Tasking/parallelism integrated into the language (par opposition aux API type pthread)
-- Modulaire (facilité de mise en place de sous-ensembles)
-- Vérifications statiques et dynamiques (bornes...)
+- Modular (packages, modules, libraries)
+- A lot of static AND dynamic checking

 ---

-## Ada aujourd’hui
+## Ada today

-### Marché privilégié:
+### Priviledged markets

-* Systèmes temps-réel
-* Systèmes critiques (safety critical, mission critical)
-* Systèmes de sécurité (MILS)
+* Real time systems
+* Safety critical/mission critical systems
+* Security critical systems

 ### Exemples